Dakad/geslog.backend/README.md

 # Before started

 You must set the config of the app.
 I used an `.env` file as config files.
-It's much secured than .json files The variables set in the `.env` files will loaded in put inte process.env of Node.JS, accessible anywhere in the backend.
+It's much secured than .json files The variables set in the `.env` files will be loaded and put in the process.env of Node.JS, accessible anywhere in the backend.

 Example of `.env` file